 Geek Dating is Hard

-Living in geekdom can be ostracizing.
-This is both due to the sheer amount of time that you want to put into your geek life like gaming, reading comics/manga – and the negative stereotypes associated with those things.
+Living in “geek” specific hobbies can be ostracizing.
+This is both due to the sheer amount of time that you want to put into your geek life, like gaming and reading comics/manga, and the negative stereotypes associated with those things.
 Although each fandom has its own gendered stereotypes, both are by and large rejected by mainstream culture with the exception of the most mass-produced pieces of popular culture.
 It’s easy to find someone who has played a Call of Duty game but harder to find someone who has played Persona 5.
 Although most people know who Sailor Moon or Goku are they probably haven’t heard of Revolutionary Girl Utena.
-Things like anime, manga, gaming, and even comics – yes the very thing the MCU box-office juggernaut is built on – can leave you looking awkward, hungry for a conversation, and trying to not bring up your geekiness in everyday life.
+Things like anime, manga, gaming, and even comics – yes, the very thing the MCU box-office juggernaut is built on – can leave you looking awkward, hungry for a conversation, and trying not to bring up your geekiness in everyday life.

-The main character of the show, Narumi, is a yaoi otaku.
-Yaoi is is a Japanese genre of fictional media focusing on romantic or sexual relationships between male characters, typically marketed for a female audience and usually created by female authors.
-This genre of manga is commonplace.
+The main character of the show, Narumi, is a BL otaku.
+BL is a Japanese genre of fictional media focusing on romantic or sexual relationships between male characters.
+Ranging from wholesome to explicit in nature, it’s often read by and marketed for women.
+However, to reduce it to only that is a disservice to the what the genre does for queer people as a whole.
 Narumi spends her life on Twitter, rushing to buy the newest manga title, and finding manga parallels in real life.
-But while she is a yaoi otaku, we learn that Narumi has spent almost her entire adult life hiding this piece of herself from the people around her.
+But while she is a BL otaku, we learn that Narumi has spent almost her entire adult life hiding this piece of herself from the people around her.
 She’s hidden in the workplace, with friends, and even in her relationships.
-On her first day of work, she meets Hirotaka, an old friend and one of the few people who knows that she is otaku.
-Although she’s worried that she will be exposed as a fangirl, she’s also relieved to have a co-worker that is finally like her.
+On her first day of work, she meets Hirotaka, an old friend and one of the few people who knows that she is an otaku.
+Although she’s worried that she will be exposed as a fangirl, she’s also relieved to have a co-worker who is finally like her.
 Although Hirotaka isn’t a yaoi otaku, he is a gaming otaku, spending all of his free time playing his portable gaming devices and taking his lunchtime to dive into a new world online.

-For women, being a fangirl, geek, otaku, whatever label you put on it is hard.
-Although it is exaggerated in the anime, like all things are, Narumi explaining how people think you’re weird or shun you is very real.
-Women are expected to only live in certain areas of popular culture, because of gender norms and how our society has classified something as “for boys” we’ve been left out of what fandoms look like.
+For women, being a fangirl, geek, otaku, or whatever label you put on it is hard.
+Although it is exaggerated in Wotakoi, like all things are, Narumi explaining how people think you’re weird or shun you is very real.
+Women are expected to only live in certain areas of popular culture.
+Because of gender norms and how our society has classified something as “for boys,” we’ve been left out of what fandoms look like.
 In many ways, we’re expected to ultimately leave the otaku lifestyle to the men.
 It’s not that men don’t face any social or dating problems because of their fandom, but to an extent, they’re expected to be engaged with this material and are mostly left alone.
-And for adults, of both genders, engaging in fandom is seen as infantile.
+And for adults of both genders, engaging in fandom is seen as infantile.

 When You Find Someone Like You